grafviktor/goto/README.md

 # GOTO - A simple SSH manager #

 This utility helps to maintain a list of ssh servers.
-Unlike PuTTY id doesn't incorporate any connection logic, but relying on `ssh` utility which should be installed on your system.
+Unlike PuTTY it doesn't incorporate any connection logic, but relying on `ssh` utility which should be installed on your system.

 ## Installation ##